(Updated 2018) by Lee Martin MSc RD

 Believe it or not, not everyone who has IBS needs to follow the low FODMAP diet!
 The low FODMAP diet has been such a revelation in the treatment of IBS symptoms that one can forget there are actually many things you can do to help self-manage your IBS symptoms before trying the diet.
 The low FODMAP diet might have the most robust research data for its effectiveness in IBS but other more simple dietary interventions can also work.

 Indeed a recent randomised controlled trial (OPEN ACCESS) found a diet low in FODMAPs reduces symptoms of irritable bowel syndrome as well as traditional dietary advice (Bohn et al, 2015).
-This traditional dietary advice was based on the NICE IBS Management Guidelines mentioned later in the article.
+This traditional or first line dietary advice was based on the NICE IBS Management Guidelines mentioned later in the article.
 In this RCT of 67 people with IBS 50% achieved significant reduction in their symptoms by following a low FODMAP diet vs 46% of those following ‘first line dietary advice’.
 This is not the only study to show how effective ‘first line dietary advice’ can be for those with IBS.
 Another study of 82 patients with IBS found that 76% of patients responded with significant symptom reduction after following a low FODMAP diet vs 54% following ‘first line dietary advice’.

 Even so, many people will attempt a low FODMAP diet and now the awareness and popularity is increasing both with healthcare professionals and the general public.
 Awareness is a good thing, however there are many people who when they see their GP about their IBS are being told to try the low FODMAP diet themselves without any additional help.
 I have seen this in my own clinical practice, I hear about it from friends and other dietitians and I read it on Facebook IBS support groups every week!
 This raises many issues but the most important three for me are: